rmsrosa/random_notes/docs/src/generative/overview.md

 Then came [Song, Sohl-Dickstein, Kingma, Kumar, Ermon, Poole (2020)](https://arxiv.org/abs/2011.13456), with the **score-based denoising diffusion SDE models**, unifying the ideas of DDPM and NCSN methods, in a time-continuum model, adding noise to the data via a stochastic differential equation (SDE), with a corresponding reverse SDE.

+Finally, we have the paper from the NVIDIA team, [Karras, Aittala, Aila, Laine (2022)](https://proceedings.neurips.cc/paper_files/paper/2022/hash/a98846e9d9cc01cfb87eb694d946ce6b-Abstract-Conference.html) with the aim of "elucidating the design space of diffusion-based generative models", as the title says.

 ## References

 1. [P. Langevin (1908), "Sur la théorie du mouvement brownien [On the Theory of Brownian Motion]".
 C. R. Acad.
 Sci.
 Paris.
 146: 530–533](https://gallica.bnf.fr/ark:/12148/bpt6k3100t/f530.item)